EarthScope/libmseed/README.md

-# libmseed - The Mini-SEED library
+# libmseed - The miniSEED library

-The Mini-SEED library provides a framework for manipulation of SEED data records including the unpacking and packing of data records.
+The miniSEED library provides a framework for manipulation of SEED data records including the unpacking and packing of data records.
 Functionality is also included for managing waveform data as continuous traces.